-Manufacturing Sales in Canada averaged 0.22 percent from 1981 until 2020, reaching an all time high of 6.60 percent in August of 1998 and a record low of -28.50 percent in April of 2020.
+Manufacturing Sales in Canada averaged 0.30 percent from 1981 until 2020, reaching an all time high of 23.40 percent in June of 2020 and a record low of -28.30 percent in April of 2020.
 This page provides - Canada Manufacturing Sales MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Statistics Canada
+Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Statistics Canada

-Manufacturing Sales in Canada is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Sales in Canada to stand at 1.30 in 12 months time.
+Manufacturing Sales in Canada is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Manufacturing Sales in Canada to stand at 2.50 in 12 months time.
 In the long-term, the Canada Manufacturing Sales MoM is projected to trend around 1.50 percent in 2021 and 2.00 percent in 2022, according to our econometric models.